Stonehenge: Arthurian legend

 The oldest known depiction of Stonehenge, from the second quarter of the 14th century.
 A giant helps Merlin build Stonehenge.
 From a manuscript of the Roman de Brut by Wace in the British Library (Egerton 3028).

 The twelfth-century Historia Regum Britanniae ("History of the Kings of Britain"), by Geoffrey of Monmouth, includes a legend of Stonehenge's origin, describing how Stonehenge was brought from Ireland with the help of the wizard Merlin.
 Geoffrey's story spread widely, with variations of it appearing in adaptations of his work, such as Wace's Norman French Roman de Brut, Layamon's Middle English Brut, and the Welsh Brut y Brenhinedd.

 According to the tale, the stones of Stonehenge were healing stones, which giants had brought from Africa to Ireland.
 They had been raised on Mount Killaraus to form a stone circle, known as the Giant's Ring or Giant's Round.
 The fifth-century king Aurelius Ambrosius wished to build a great memorial to the British Celtic nobles slain by the Saxons at Salisbury.
 Merlin advised him to use the Giant's Ring.
 The king sent Merlin and Uther Pendragon (King Arthur's father) with 15,000 men to bring it from Ireland.
 They defeated an Irish army led by Gillomanius, but were unable to move the huge stones.
 With Merlin's help, they transported the stones to Britain and re-erected them as they had stood.
 Mount Killaraus may refer to the Hill of Uisneach.
-Although the tale is fiction, archaeologist Mike Parker Pearson suggests it may hold a "grain of truth" as the Stonehenge bluestones were likely brought from the Waun Mawn stone circle on the Irish Sea coast of Wales.
+Although the tale is fiction, archaeologist Mike Parker Pearson suggests it may hold a "grain of truth" as the Stonehenge bluestones were probably brought from the Waun Mawn stone circle on the Irish Sea coast of Wales.

 Another legend tells how the invading Saxon king Hengist invited British Celtic warriors to a feast but treacherously ordered his men to massacre the guests, killing 420 of them.
 Hengist erected Stonehenge on the site to show his remorse.